U.N. chief opens Yemen talks, Saudi-led planes bomb capital

 More than 3,000 cases of dengue fever have been recorded in five provinces since the conflict began, with three confirmed deaths, the World Health Organization said.

-Medical sources in Aden say dozens have died from the illness, which has spread from mounting piles of uncollected rubbish and intense summer heat.
+Medical sources in Aden say dozens have died from the illness, which has spread from piles of uncollected rubbish in intense summer heat.

-(Additional reporting by Mohammed Ghobari in Sanaa, Mohammed Mukhashaf in Aden and Yara Bayoumy in Cairo; Writing by Sami Aboudi; Editing by Angus MacSwan and Gareth Jones)
+(Additional reporting by Mohammed Ghobari in Sanaa, Mohammed Mukhashaf in Aden and Yara Bayoumy in Cairo; Writing by Sami Aboudi; Editing by Angus MacSwan and Robin Pomeroy)